K1LL3R234/homebridge-texecom/README.md

 Alarm systems are complicated and have a lot of features, not all them are suitable for integrating to HomeKit but many of them can be integrated.

 * **Panic buttons** - Investigate the possibility of integrating the medical, panic, and fire buttons into HomeKit as buttons/switches to manually trigger those alerts.

+## Config Schema

+If someone can make the config.schema.json interface pretty and improve on it it will be appreciated.